2023 Honda CRF300L Owner Review

 Accessories

-I installed an Acerbis plastic skid plate.
+I installed an Acerbis plastic skid plate (seems okay so far).
+The bike is completely stock otherwise.

 Comparing the CRF300L to other bikes